Overrideveloper/mailbird-test/README.md

 docker pull overrideveloper/mailbird-test:latest
 ```

-- Run the image and map the exposed container port (**which is 5000**) to a port on your local machine:
+- Run the image and map the exposed container ports to ports on your local machine:

+In the container, the frontend app runs on **5000** and the backend service runs on **3000**

+**NOTE**: The frontend expects to communicate with the backend service on port **3000**, so the container port **3000** must be bound to the **3000** on your local machine.

+This is a format of the command to run the image:
 ```
-docker run -p <port-on-your-machine>:5000 overrideveloper/mailbird-test:latest
+docker run -p <port-on-your-machine>:5000 -p 3000:3000 overrideveloper/mailbird-test:latest
 ```

 After running this command, you should see the email client at `<your-local-ip>:<port-on-your-machine>`.